Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: i SWAP noise budget

 \subsection{Laser noise}

-After analyzing atomic noise in the previous section, we now investigate the effect of laser noise from temporal fluctuations of its intensity and phase, described by PSDs, on the previously selected pulses.
-Laser PSDs quantify how phase and intensity fluctuations are distributed over frequency, thereby characterizing the temporal correlations of the laser noise.
-As a realistic example, we assume previously measured PSDs for the laser phase and intensity noise from Ref.~\cite{Endres2025Benchmark} [see also Figs.~\ref{fig:pulses_analysis_response_function}(b, e)].
-For the phase PSD, we suppose that the laser is additionally cavity-filtered~\cite{Endres2025Benchmark}.
-The noise effect from a PSD on the gate fidelities can be evaluated in a Monte-Carlo sampling based approach~\cite{deLeseleuc2018, Jiang2022} which modifies the time-dependent Rabi frequencies $\Omega^{ab}(t) \rightarrow \tilde\Omega^{ab}(t)$, and phases $\phi^{ab}(t) \rightarrow \tilde\phi^{ab}(t)$ for each shot [see App.~\ref{App:phase} for details].
-For simplicity, we here consider identical intensity (phase) PSDs for each Rabi (phase) drive term $\Omega^{ab}(t)$ ($\phi^{ab}(t)$).
+Having characterised the sensitivity of the optimized pulses to atomic noise sources, we now turn to laser noise.
+Specifically, we investigate the effect of temporal fluctuations in the intensity and frequency of the driving fields, characterized through their PSDs, on the previously selected optimal pulses [see Fig.~\ref{fig:fig1_schemes}(b) and Sec.~\ref{sec:atomic_noise}].
+The PSD quantifies the distribution of noise power across frequencies, and thereby encodes the temporal correlation structure of the fluctuations, determining how strongly a given pulse, with its particular spectral response, couples to the laser noise~\cite{Endres2025Benchmark}.
+As a realistic example, we assume previously measured PSDs for the laser frequency and intensity noise from Ref.~\cite{Endres2025Benchmark} [see also Figs.~\ref{fig:pulses_analysis_response_function_vdw}(b, e)].
+For simplicity, we assume identical intensity and frequency PSDs for all drive terms, and for the frequency PSD, we assume that the laser is additionally cavity-filtered~\cite{Endres2025Benchmark} with a cavity linewidth of $140$ kHz [see eq.~\eqref{eq:cavity_filtering} for details].
+The noise effect from a PSD on the gate fidelities can be evaluated in a Monte-Carlo sampling based approach~\cite{deLeseleuc2018, Jiang2022} which modifies the time-dependent Rabi frequencies $\Omega^{ab}(t) \rightarrow \tilde\Omega^{ab}(t)$, and frequencies $\nu^{ab}(t) \rightarrow \tilde\nu^{ab}(t)$ for each shot [see Appendix~\ref{App:phase} for details].
+Given our definition of the driving terms in eq.~\eqref{eq:drive_hamiltonian} in terms of phases $\phi$ instead of frequencies $\nu$, and the relationship between frequency and phase PSDs, $S_{\phi}(f) = S_{\nu}(f)/(f^2)$, we model frequency noise as fluctuations in the $\phi^{ab}(t) \rightarrow \tilde\phi^{ab}(t)$ based on the phase PSD, $S_{\phi}(f)$.

-The contributions of the laser intensity and phase noise on the gate fidelity for the previously selected three pulses [c.f.~Fig.~\ref{fig:t_full_t_rr}] are shown in Fig.~\ref{fig:laser_noise_contributions}.
-We clearly observe that the different pulses behave very differently under the laser noise for the given PSDs.
-In particular, for ``Pulse 1'' the infidelity contribution from laser phase noise is much larger than the laser intensity noise contribution, while for ``Pulse 2'' it is the opposite, and for ``Pulse 3'' the infidelities from these two sources are comparable.
-Overall, ``Pulse 2'' shows the lowest fidelity degradation from laser noise with in total less than $10^{-4}$ infidelity contribution [c.f.
-Fig.~\ref{fig:laser_noise_contributions}, black bars], for the given PSDs.
-This is an order of magnitude lower than the total noise contribution from atomic noise [c.f.
-Fig.~\ref{fig:t_full_t_rr}(b)], so that ``Pulse 2'' has a total infidelity of only about $1-\mathcal{F} \sim 1.85\times 10^{-3}$ for the given noise parameters.